Documents to help you prepare to migrate your Atlassian Server or Data Center products.

 On this screen, you’ll see a summary of your migration.
 This summary will outline how you’ve configured your migration, how many projects you’ve selected, and provide an estimated time required to complete your migration.
 Below the summary, you’ll see a breakdown of the projects you’ve selected.

-Users, groups, and individual projects are all marked with a pre-migration status, indicating whether that entity is ready for migration.
+Users, groups, Jira Service Management customer accounts, and individual projects are all marked with a pre-migration status, indicating whether that entity is ready for migration.
 There are three possible pre-migration statuses.

 What it means